 Jesus’s encounter with an enemy of his people, a Samaritan woman who obviously had a painful and tumultuous relational past gives us another picture of God’s love at work (John 4).
 Jesus is tired and hungry, but he sees her need is more important than rest and food.
 So he draws her into a conversation, using language she will connect with, and answers her questions to help her connect to God.
 In everything Jesus does, we clearly see the love, patience, and generosity of the Father.

-Excerpted adapted from Like Father, Like Son: How Knowing God as Father Changes Men by Pete Alwinson ©2015 by Key Life.
-Used by permission of New Growth Press.
+Excerpt adapted from Like Father, Like Son: How Knowing God as Father Changes Men by Pete Alwinson ©2015 by Key Life.
+Used with permission of New Growth Press.
 May not be reproduced without prior written permission.

 LIKE FATHER, LIKE SON: HOW KNOWING GOD AS FATHER CHANGES MEN

 Whether your dad was absent or present, passive or aggressive, positive or negative—you need to know the love of your Father in heaven in order to discover who you are and who you are meant to be.